mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 3. network gateways
 4. security settings

-When you create an Amazon VPC, you must specify the IPv4 address range by choosing a Classless Inter-Domain routing block, CIDR, such as `10.0.0.0/16`.
+When you create an Amazon VPC,

+- you must specify
+    1. the IPv4 address range by choosing a Classless Inter-Domain routing block, CIDR, such as `10.0.0.0/16`.
 The address range cannot be changed after the VPC is created.
+    2. exactly one region
+- A route table is created by default.
+- You must manually create subnets and an IGW.

 Amazon VPC Components